 Wool is ideal for base layers in longer, more intense snowshoe treks or snowshoers who naturally sweat more when exercising.

-Merino wool is easy to care for with no extra procedures needed.
+Merino wool (from Merino sheep) is easy to care for with no extra procedures needed.
 However, if using traditional wool, remember that it requires additional care when washing.
 Some individuals may also find traditional wool to be itchy.
-In general, wool clothing may be more expensive than some other material choices but is worth the investment for a warm, dry, comfortable snowshoe outing.
+In general, wool clothing may be more expensive than other material choices but is worth the investment for a warm, dry, comfortable snowshoe outing.

 Polyester or Synthetic Blends

 Polyester, nylon, or synthetic blends are common materials for base layers or mid-layers.
 These materials are lightweight and breathable clothing for your snowshoeing outings.
-They keep moisture away from the body through moisture-wicking, which helps moisture evaporate.
+In addition, they keep moisture away from the body through moisture-wicking, which helps water evaporate.
 The moisture-wicking properties of these fabrics also make them fast to dry.

 Polyester, nylon, and synthetics are less expensive and easier to take care of than wool.
 However, they do not regulate temperature as well as wool or have odor resistance.

 However, silk does not provide as much warmth as polyester or wool.
 It also is not as durable and requires extra care when cleaning.
-Therefore, many snowshoers will choose silk to wear as long underwear under tops or bottoms on cold snowshoe outings.
+Therefore, many snowshoers will choose silk as long underwear under tops or bottoms on cold snowshoe outings.

 Fleece makes for an excellent mid-layer fabric choice.
 It is a moisture-wicking (not absorbing) synthetic fabric and is often compared to wool.
 Both are very breathable fabrics.
 Also, fleece is less expensive than wool, more lightweight than wool, and without itchiness.

 But, if caught in active snowfall, fleece loses its insulating properties when wet even though it is quick-drying.
 In general, too, fleece does not provide quite as much insulation as wool.
 So, instead, many products use fleece as a liner with a wool or synthetic top layer.

-Those who snowshoe occasionally, have sensitivities to wool, or go on casual cold-weather treks may find fleece to be a warm and affordable option.
+Those who snowshoe occasionally, have sensitivities to wool, or go on casual cold-weather treks may find fleece a warm and affordable option.